CharlieFRuan/charlie-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second-year MSCS student at Carnegie Mellon University.
-I am fortunate to work with [Prof. Tianqi Chen](https://tqchen.com/) as part of the [Catalyst Group](https://catalyst.cs.cmu.edu/), where I have also collaborated with [Prof. Zhihao Jia](https://www.cs.cmu.edu/~zhihaoj2/).
-I am currently visiting UC Berkeley, working with [Prof. Ion Stoica](https://people.eecs.berkeley.edu/~istoica/) as part of the [Sky Computing Lab](https://sky.cs.berkeley.edu/).
+I am a first-year CS PhD student at UC Berkeley [Sky Computing Lab](https://sky.cs.berkeley.edu/), working on AI systems.
+I also have the fortune to work with [Prof. Tianqi Chen](https://tqchen.com/) as part of the [Catalyst Group](https://catalyst.cs.cmu.edu/).

-I focus on the systems problems in machine learning systems, with various open-source development experience.
-I am the current lead of [WebLLM](https://github.com/mlc-ai/web-llm) and a core contributor to [MLC-LLM](https://github.com/mlc-ai/mlc-llm).
+I obtained my M.S. degree in Computer Science at Carnegie Mellon University, advised by Prof. Tianqi Chen and collaborated with [Prof. Zhihao Jia](https://www.cs.cmu.edu/~zhihaoj2/).

-Prior to coming to CMU, I obtained my B.S. degree in Computer Science and Operations Research from Cornell University, where I was fortunate to work with [Prof. Christopher De Sa](https://www.cs.cornell.edu/~cdesa/) on distributed training and with [Prof. Jim Dai](https://people.orie.cornell.edu/jdai/) on stochastic processes.
+I focus on systems problem in emerging machine learning workloads, with various open-source development experience.
+I am the lead of [WebLLM](https://github.com/mlc-ai/web-llm) and a core contributor to [MLC-LLM](https://github.com/mlc-ai/mlc-llm).

-I am applying for Fall 2025 PhD programs in machine learning systems.
-Please feel free to contact me!
+I obtained my B.S. degree in Computer Science and Operations Research from Cornell University, where I was fortunate to work with [Prof. Christopher De Sa](https://www.cs.cornell.edu/~cdesa/) on distributed training and with [Prof. Jim Dai](https://people.orie.cornell.edu/jdai/) on reinforcement learning and stochastic processes.

 {style="text-align: justify;"}